Before reading any further pleasedo

 who want you to be exclusive to them without a guarantee of

-that require you to be exclusive to them preventing
+studios require you to be exclusive to them preventing

 you from working.
 You

-that the more you work the more you enhance your voice over
+that the more you wor,k the more you enhance your voice over

 skills.